 Tour d’Apple

 The Tour d’Apple cycling event provides four exciting, challenging routes (25, 45, 62, and 100 miles) through WNC’s apple orchards, waterfalls, and mountains.
 Participation benefits the charitable projects of the Hendersonville Four Seasons Rotary Club.
-After the ride, enjoy lively bluegrass music by Knob Creek Incident, massages from Yoga and Massage, and a Mexican lunch from Taqueria Gonzalez restaurant.
+After the ride, enjoy lively bluegrass music, massages, and a Mexican lunch from Taqueria Gonzalez restaurant.

 Register: tourdapple.com